cl1ntdev/PieSQL/README.md

 ## TODO

-8. <> Integrate db modification inside class so it wont be on a separate file
+8. Integrate db modification inside class so it wont be on a separate file
 9. review code ya
+10. <> Testing read data in db reqClass

 # NOTES
 -!
 Classes are still used to make query statements